-The Compensation Committee of our Board of Directors, or the Compensation Committee, awarded 12,034 shares of restricted stock to employees on March 5, 2012 and March 14, 2012 under The Simon Property Group, L.P.
-1998 Stock Incentive Plan, or the Plan, at a fair market value of \$138.41 per share and \$141.12 per share, respectively.
-On June 1, 2012, our non-employee Directors were awarded 4,094 shares of restricted stock under the Plan at a fair market value of \$143.51 per share as a result of their re-election to our Board.
-The fair market value of the restricted stock awarded on March 5, 2012 and March 14, 2012 is being recognized as expense over the three-year vesting service period.
-The fair market value of the restricted stock awarded on June 1, 2012 to our non-employee Directors is being recognized as expense over the one-year vesting service period.
+On March 5, 2012 and March 14, 2012, under the Simon Property Group, L.P.
+1998 Stock Incentive Plan, or the Plan, the Compensation Committee of Simon Property's Board, or the Compensation Committee, awarded 12,034 restricted shares of Simon Property common stock to employees at a fair market value of \$138.41 per share and \$141.12 per share, respectively.
+On June 1, 2012, Simon Property's non-employee Directors were awarded 4,094 shares of restricted stock under the Plan at a fair market value of \$143.51 per share as a result of their re-election to our Board.
+The fair market value of the Simon Property restricted stock awarded on March 5, 2012 and March 14, 2012 is being recognized as expense over the three-year vesting service period.
+The fair market value of the restricted stock awarded on June 1, 2012 to Simon Property's non-employee Directors is being recognized as expense over the one-year vesting service period.
+In accordance with our partnership agreement, we issued an equal number of units to Simon Property.

-On March 16, 2010, the Compensation Committee of our Board approved three long-term incentive performance programs, or the 2010 LTIP programs, for certain senior executive officers.
-Awards under the 2010 LTIP programs take the form of LTIP units, a form of limited partnership interest issued by the Operating Partnership.
-During the performance period, participants are entitled to receive on the LTIP units awarded to them distributions equal to 10% of the regular quarterly distributions paid on a unit of the Operating Partnership.
-As a result, we account for these LTIP units as participating securities under the two-class method of computing earnings per share.
+On March 16, 2010, the Compensation Committee approved three long-term incentive performance programs, or the 2010 LTIP programs, for certain senior executive officers.
+Awards under the 2010 LTIP programs take the form of LTIP units, a form of limited partnership interest issued by us.
+During the performance period, participants are entitled to receive on the LTIP units awarded to them distributions equal to 10% of the regular quarterly distributions paid on a unit.
+As a result, we account for these LTIP units as participating securities under the two-class method of computing earnings per unit.
 Awarded LTIP units will be considered earned, in whole or in part, depending upon the extent to which the applicable total shareholder return, or TSR, benchmarks, as defined, are achieved during the performance period and, once earned, will become the equivalent of units after a two year service-based vesting period, beginning after the end of the performance period.
 Awarded LTIP units not earned are forfeited.

 The 2010 LTIP programs have one, two and three year performance periods, which end on December 31, 2010, 2011 and 2012, respectively.
 During July 2011, the Compensation Committee approved a three-year long-term incentive performance program, or the 2011-2013 LTIP program, and awarded LTIP units to certain senior executive officers.
 The 2011-2013 LTIP program has a three year performance period ending on December 31, 2013.
 During March 2012, the Compensation Committee approved a three-year long-term incentive performance program, or the 2012-2014 LTIP program, and awarded LTIP units to certain senior executive officers.
+The 2012-2014 LTIP program has a three year performance program, or the 2012-2014 LTIP program, and awarded LTIP units to certain senior executive officers.
 The 2012-2014 LTIP program has a three year performance period ending December 31, 2014.
 After the end of each performance period, any earned LTIP units will then be subject to service-based vesting over a period of two years.
 One-half of the earned LTIP units will vest on January 1 of each of the second and third years following the end of the applicable performance period, subject to the participant maintaining employment with us through those dates.